Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 4. Before powering on the control board, gently push the magnetic heads towards the read end of the drive until it reached the end of the rails.
 5. Connect the negative end of a multimeter to Pin 40 of J8 (ground on the breakout pins).
 6. Power on the control board.
-7. Touch the positive end of the multimeter to test point ??.
+7. Touch the positive end of the multimeter to test point 7.
 The test point should currently be at +3.3V.
-8. Touch the positive end of the multimeter to test point ??.
+8. Touch the positive end of the multimeter to test point 11.
 The test point should currently be at ground.
-9. Touch the positive end of the multimeter to pin ?? on header J3.
-It shold currently be at ground.
+9. Touch the positive end of the multimeter to pin 26 on header J3.
+It should currently be at ground.
 10. Power off the control board and gently push the head towards the front side of the drive until it moves about 1 cm.
 11. Repeat steps 6-9.
-TP?? should be at ground, and TP?? and pin ?? should be at +3.3V and +5V, respectively.
+TP7 should be at ground, while TP11 and pin 26 should be at +3.3V and +5V, respectively.

 ## Manual Spindle Motor Input
 1. Program the FPGA device with the code found in pcb_tests/spindle_manual and replace it on the control board.